 This is the divine law of spiritual, social, and economic justice, which will enable man to work in harmony with the prayer taught by Jesus: "Thy kingdom come.
 Thy will be done on earth, as it is in heaven."
 It exalts the common welfare, and not self, as a motive of human endeavor.
-This sublime teaching runs like a golden thread through all the fabric of God's message to man:
+This sublime teaching runs like a golden thread through all the fabric of God's message to man, of which the following are examples: